fabceolin/cypher-workbench/README.md

 Additionally, the default `admin` user will no longer work.
 See *Creating Users* below on how to fix this.

 #### Docker Notes
-If you build the docker images and you have changed the key, please change the encyption key value in:
+If you build the docker images and you have changed the key, please change the encryption key value in:
-* docker/sw-config/sw-config/sw-ui-template/env-config.js.template
+* docker/cw-config/cw-ui-template/env-config.js.template
-* docker/workbench_labs_files/docker-compose-labs.yml
+* docker-compose.yml (in the cypher-workbench-ui service)

 These settings can also be changed after doing a docker deployment.